 keyword field of the ADAMS profile before a Manual document is issued.
 Non-public documents must be entered into the ADAMS profile, and documented on the Form 665, with applicable entries for the keyword and document sensitivity fields.

 06.08 Deleting Documents .
-For documents in which the inspection activity is complete or no longer applicable, the originating organization shall submit the Document Issuing Form (Exhibit A, B, C, D, or E), with the box, “Deletion” checked and write the reason for deletion.
+For documents in which the inspection activity is complete or no longer applicable, the originating organization shall submit the Document Issuing Form (Exhibit 2A, 2B, 2C, 2D, or 2E), with the box, “Deletion” checked and write the reason for deletion.
 The document will be removed from the active documents of the Inspection Manual that are listed in the Table of Contents and posted on the Web.
 Deleted documents will be saved in ADAMS (see 04.05 (h) of this manual chapter).

 06.09 Manual Coordinator’s Review .
 The originating organization of any NRO, NMSS, FSME, or NSIR document shall route all document packages to the respective office’s IM Coordinator for review.
 Upon satisfactory review, the originating office’s IM Coordinator then shall submit the document to the NRR Inspection Manual Coordinator.
 NRR documents are routed directly to the NRR Inspection Manual Coordinator.
 Documents submitted to the NRR Inspection Manual Coordinator that are not ready for issuance will be returned to the IM Coordinator of the originating office for correction, as required.
 The NRR Inspection Manual Coordinator reviews the document for publication.